rklemmjhu/ML_625_742_finalproj/README.txt

 Use `pip install -r requirements.txt` to install all necessary dependencies.

+(Make a venv if you are concerned about your own Python env)

 Then, Python scripts can be run as usual on the command line.

 All necessary data is packaged within the sectionN/ folders